AlvaroFS99/etl-sales-pandas-sqlserver/README.md

 * **Empty outputs** → verify `/csv` contains files and filenames allow valid `Audit_Date` parsing.

 ---
+⚠️ All datasets included are synthetic and for educational purposes only.

 **Author**: Álvaro F. — Exam project with **Pandas + NumPy + SQLAlchemy**.